Find Affordable College Courses

 Schenectady, NY

-Read full report on Mechanical Engineering at Union College New York
+Full Mechanical Engineering at Union College New York Report

-Columbia University in the City of New York ranked #7 on this year’s Best Mechanical Engineering Bachelor’s Degree Schools in New York list.
-Located in the large city of New York, Columbia is a private not-for-profit school with a very large student population.
+Columbia University in the City of New York came in at #7 in this year’s edition of the Best Mechanical Engineering Bachelor’s Degree Schools in New York ranking.
+Located in the large city of New York, Columbia is a private not-for-profit school with a fairly large student population.

 After completing their Bachelor's Degree, ME graduates from Columbia carry an average student debtload of $19,865.

-Rochester Institute of Technology did quite well in this year’s ranking of the best places for mechanical engineering students to get a bachelor’s degree.
-It came in at #8 on the list.
-RIT is a large private not-for-profit school located in the large suburb of Rochester.
+Rochester Institute of Technology came in at #8 in this year’s edition of the Best Mechanical Engineering Bachelor’s Degree Schools in New York ranking.
+RIT is a fairly large private not-for-profit school located in the large suburb of Rochester.

 On average, ME graduates from RIT take out $25,422 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $411.